rhit-Anar/ESP-IDF-Setup-Guide/README.md

 # ESP-IDF Setup Guide - Lets Get Started
-This documentation will help how to set ESP-IDF on you computer without requiring any pre knowledge of coding.
-An easy step-by-step steup.
+This documentation will help you set up ESP-IDF on your computer without prior coding knowledge—an easy step-by-step setup.
 **Useful notation used for this document:**
 |Notation|Explanation|
 |--------|-----------|
 |(*)| Means recommended, but it is optional|
 ## 1. Small Note before everything:
-There are **two ways** to download the ESP-IDF platform where you will be able to simply build and flash you code.
+There are **two ways** to download the ESP-IDF platform, allowing you to build and flash your code.
    - **Manual way**- Using PowerShell (Command Terminal) (*).\
      This is where you download the tools directly and manage them via Powershell.
-      - [x] Have the total control over what is happenning in every file.
+      - [x] Have total control over what is happening in every file.
-      - [x] Can see every error message directly, so easy to debug and when you have envirement issue.
+      - [x] Can see every error message directly, so it's easy to debug and handle environment issues.
-      - [x] Used with Git or other custom build script.
+      - [x] Used with Git or other custom build scripts.
-      - [ ] **BUT** you have manually run . .\export.ps1 in every new terminal to wake up the idf tools.
+      - [ ] **BUT** you have manually run . .\export.ps1 in every new PowerShell terminal to wake up the idf tools.

    - **Authomatic way**- The VS Code Extention
       This where you download the ESP-IDF as extention to VS code.
-      - [x] Auto easy set up the menuconfig inside the editor.
+      - [x] Auto-easy sets up the menuconfig inside the editor.
-      - [x] Uses simple buttons in VS code to flash and build scripts. (it handles export.ps1 automatically.)
+      - [x] Uses simple buttons in VS Code to flash and build scripts.
+(It handles export.ps1 automatically).
-      - [ ] **BUT** for debugging path errors like python and idf_tool_path error it is hard to fix beasue they are set in JSON file somewhere.
+      - [ ] **BUT** for debugging path errors like Python and IDF tool path errors, it is hard to fix because they are set in a JSON file somewhere.
 > [!WARNING]
-> This documnet only show how to install and set up the ESP-DF platform as **Manual Way** as we shown below.
+> This document only shows how to install and set up the ESP-DF platform using the **Manual Way** shown below.
 ## 2. Things to download on your computer before downloading ESP-IDF
    - [x] To check if you have downloaded Python 3.11, Open **PowerShell** on your PC.
 Run the command:
          ```